 To earn the certificate, the following courses (for a total of 12 credit hours) must be fulfilled prior to graduation from your degree program:

 Development Management Seminar (3 credits)

 International Development Elective (6 credits)

 A minimum of 6 of the total 12 credits must be approved Duke University courses.
 The IDP Certificate is limited to 30 registered graduate students at a given time.
 Please note that once the certificate has been added to a student's academic record, it cannot be removed.
 If a student fails to complete the requirements by the end of their graduation term, the certificate will appear as "discontinued" on the student's academic record.
 For more detailed information about approved courses, the application process, and important deadlines please review the IDP Certificate Requirements.
 Applications will be reviewed in October and March of each year.

-If you have any questions about the program, please contact our Student and Academic Services Assistant Director.
+If you have any questions about the program, please contact our Associate Director.